strangerstudios/pmpro-subscription-delays/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "🐛 Bug Report"
-about: Report a bug if something isn't working as expected in Paid Memberships Pro.
+about: Report a bug if something isn't working as expected in Paid Memberships Pro - Subscription Delays.
 title: ''
 labels: 'bug'
 assignees: ''